Challenges of Generating Structurally Diverse Graphs: Defining diversity for a set of graphs

 \subsection{Measuring diversity for a set of elements}

 In this section, we discuss the problem of measuring diversity for a set of elements given their pairwise distances (or similarity values).
-This problem was addressed in several recent papers~\citep{xie2023much,friedman2023vendi}.
-However, as we show in this work, none of the proposed approaches are fully suitable for our goals.
+This problem was addressed in several recent papers~\citep{xie2023much,friedman2023vendi} discussed in more detail in Appendix~\ref{app:related-diversity}.
+However, as we show, none of the proposed approaches are fully suitable for our task.

 Probably the most natural and widely-used measure for quantifying diversity is the \emph{average pairwise distance} between the elements.
 However, we note that this measure is not suitable in our case since optimizing it may lead to degenerate configurations.
 For instance, consider a toy experiment with dots distributed on a line segment.
 As shown in Figure~\ref{fig:1D_average}, optimizing the average pairwise distance forces many points to collapse into one (at the endpoints of the line segment), which is clearly not a desirable behavior.
 This happens since Average does not take into account whether the elements of a dataset are unique or well isolated from each other.